ptvan/ptvan.github.io/_posts/2019-11-15-timeseries-analysis-of-iPhone-health_data.md

 ### Decomposing data into seasonal, trend, and irregular components
 We can start with base R's `stl` function.
 If your data isn't seasonal (or seasonal enough), `stl` will fail with an informative message, which I think is better than trying to find an answer anyway.

+### Changepoint detection
+For detecting changepoints, I used the `changepoint` package, which implements many different algorithms, including [Binary Segmentation](https://www.jstor.org/stable/2529204), At Most One Change([AMOC](https://www.jstor.org/stable/2334932)), and the newer Prune Exact Linear Time ([PELT](https://arxiv.org/pdf/1101.1438.pdf)).
+This is much faster and more robust than the `pymc3` approach I used previously.
+For one I could detect multiple change points in my steps data.

+The functions you call depend on whether the data's mean, variance, or both have changed.
+You then need to specify penalties for calculating the changepoint(s), or have the algorithms calculate them for you.
+A nice walkthrough of the package is found [here](http://members.cbio.mines-paristech.fr/~thocking/change-tutorial/RK-CptWorkshop.html).

 ### Modeling & prediction
 Some techniques can get pretty sophisticated (eg. [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter))